 - CON: Healthcare is expensive

 Health insurance in the Netherlands is expensive and doesn’t always cover what expats might expect, so it’s important to read the small print.
 Finding a doctor or dentist after arriving can be difficult and expats may find that dentists don’t offer enough pain relief.
 Local anaesthetic may cost extra.
 Doctors’ automated phone systems can also be challenging for non-Dutch speakers – expats may want to note the numbers needed to press to make an appointment and keep them by the phone.

-Transport in the Netherlands
+Transport and driving in the Netherlands

 + PRO: A nation of travellers

 The Netherlands hosts one of Europe’s busiest airports – Amsterdam Airport

 Almost everyone uses a bicycle for any journey within a few miles.
 Embracing this habit will increase expats’ fitness levels while doing their bit for the environment and blending in with the locals.
 Cars aren’t necessary for city residents and it’s possible to travel throughout the country using its extensive network of trains and buses.

 Due to the sheer density of the population, rush hour congestion is common.
 The usually efficient Dutch trains can be prone to unexpected cancellations, and it’s important to keep bikes chained as theft is widespread.
 Also, while cycling in the Netherlands is good for fitness, the rain can make for an unpleasant experience at times.